 Other than that, make it easy for your customers to review your brand.
 Add icons to review sites on your website.
 Or send a special review request to your customer a week or so after he purchases from you.

 Establish your reputation via other ways

-Reviews don’t have to be the only source that makes or break your reputation.
+Reviews don’t have to be the only source that makes or breaks your reputation.
 Instead, try different ways to establish your authority, so when your prospect searches for your business online, he sees only positive things.ch

 In this regard, some of the helpful ways to develop your reputation include podcasting, live video streaming, and blogging.
 All three of these options give customers insight into your business and the product or service you offer.

 Let’s take blogging as an example here.
 47% of buyers view at least 3-4 pieces of content on your blog before they get in touch with the sales representative.
-This means that blogging is a great way to boost your credibility and develop a solid business reputation.
+This means that Guest blogging is a great way to boost your credibility and develop a solid business reputation.

 Be approachable and responsive